Eschechola/Eschechola/README.md

 <br>

-<p>I currently assume the position of Software Architect at iClinic, responsible for maintaining existing projects and developing new projects.</p>
+<p>I currently assume the position of Tech Lead at Luby, responsible for maintaining existing projects and developing new projects.</p>

 <br>